Bureau of Economic Analysis, Department of Commerce.

-The Bureau of Economic Analysis (BEA) is proposing minor additions and modifications to the current BE-9 survey to minimize respondent burden while considering the needs of data users.
+The Bureau of Economic Analysis (BEA) is proposing no additions or modifications to the current BE-9 survey.
+The effort to keep current reporting requirements unchanged is intended to minimize respondent burden while considering the needs of data users.
 Existing language in the instructions and definitions will be reviewed and adjusted as necessary to clarify survey requirements.

 II.
 Method of Collection

 BEA contacts potential respondents by mail at the end of each calendar quarter.
 Respondents must file the completed BE-9 forms within 45 days after the end of each calendar quarter.
 Reports are required from offices, agents, or other representatives of foreign airline operators that transport freight and express to or from the United States and whose total covered revenues or total covered expenses were $5 million or more in the previous year or are expected to be $5 million or more during the current year.
 Entities required to report will be contacted individually by BEA.
 Entities not Start Printed Page 31363contacted by BEA have no reporting responsibilities.